 - Peer educators cannot have been found responsible for a violation of the University’s Sexual Misconduct Policy.

-- Organizations must commit to hosting two SAFE presentations, and successfully complete the presentations during the 2019-2020 academic year.
-The current S.A.F.E. offerings are: Talk Dirty to Me, Healthy Relationships and Bystander Intervention.
+- Organizations must commit to hosting two SAFE presentations and successfully complete the presentations during the 2022-2023 academic year.

-- 80% of the organization’s members must be present at both, or a minimum of 8 participants for smaller organizations.
+- 80% of the organization’s members must be present at both or a minimum of 8 participants for organizations with no more than 20 members.

-- 75% of the participants in attendance must complete evaluation surveys after the presentation.
+- 75% of the participants in attendance must complete evaluation surveys before and after presentations.